0x03a/learn-to-contribute/README.md

 AOA , fixing the typo ft. rafay (ISSUE 1) changing the readme file from 2 branches to create a merge conflict

+AOA, issue resolved and folder named "inshal" and added mine README.md to it.